ricardolsmendes/azure-durablefunctions-python/README.md

       }
     }
    ```
-   The validation errors and optional execution path can be activated by suppressing and/or
+   This will result in successful execution.
+The validation errors and optional execution path
-   changing the `data` content.
+   can be activated by applying slight changes to it:
+   - remove `data`, `data.sourceAccount`, or `data.targerAccount` to see the validation errors;
+   - change `data.targetAccount.bankId` to `001` to run `validate-internal-account` in a given
+     workflow.